gravitational/gravity/docs/6.x/testplan.md

 - [ ] Install an Ops Center of previous LTS version.
   - [ ] Push Telekube app of previous LTS version into it.
-  - [ ] Install a single-node Telekube cluster.
+  - [ ] Install a single-node Telekube cluster and connect it to the Ops Center.
 - [ ] Upgrade Ops Center to the current version.
   - [ ] Verify the cluster stays connected & online.
   - [ ] Verify remote support can be toggled off/on.